Table of Contents_

 Not all hoverboards are made equal.
-If you are a beginner, it is crucial to understand what a hoverboard is, how it works and the different brands available in the market before making a purchase.
+If you are a beginner, it is crucial to understand what a hoverboard is, the benefits of a hoverboard, how it works, and the different brands available in the market before making a purchase.
 One of the areas in which they vary the most is wheel sizes.
 There are four main wheel sizes to consider when purchasing a new hoverboard: 4.5-inch, 6.5-inch, 8-inch, and 10-inch.
 Keep reading to learn about the differences in hoverboard wheel sizes.

 Below, we compare the different hoverboard wheel sizes so you can make an informed decision about which one works best for your preferred experience so that you can choose the best hoverboard for your needs.

-Your hoverboard’s wheel size plays a large part in how you experience your ride.
+Is a hoverboard worth it?
+Well, that depends on your transportation needs and the type you’d like to have.
+Your hoverboard’s wheel size greatly affects how you experience your ride.
 And with such a wide variety of different wheel sizes from which to choose, we recommend you purchase a new self-balancing scooter with wheels to match your riding preferences.
 Additionally, you should understand how to take your hoverboard’s wheels apart and replace them to ensure your hoverboard is running smoothly at all times.

 These are the smallest kind of hoverboard wheels, and they’re designed specifically for hoverboards designed for kids.
 With such small wheels, you’ll experience lower speeds overall, which is better for younger riders.
 If you have a hoverboard with 4.5-inch wheels, don’t ride on it if you’re over the weight capacity because you will ruin the tires.